The 2015 White Review Short Story Prize Winner

 We are delighted to have assembled a prestigious panel of judges to decide the award.

-In 2013, the inaugural White Review Short Story Prize was judged by novelist Deborah Levy, agent Karolina Sutton and editor Alex Bowler.
+In 2013, the inaugural White Review Short Story Prize was judged by novelist Deborah Levy, agent Karolina Sutton and editor Alex Bowler and won by Claire-Louise Bennett for ‘The Lady of the House’.

-– The prize opens to submissions on 1 December 2013.
+– The prize opens to submissions at 3pm on 1 December 2014.

-– A shortlist will be announced on 3 April 2014 at the launch of The White Review No. 10.
+– A shortlist will be announced on 9 April 2015.

 Terms and Conditions